-The class work component for the course amounts to 30% of the final mark and the remaining 70% comprises a two-hour examination which will be written in November 2013.
+The class work component for the course amounts to 30% of the final mark and the remaining 70% comprises a two-hour examination that will be written in November 2017.

-Students are assessed for the class work component on the basis of two tests and each test will count for 15% of the final mark.
+Students are assessed for the class work component on the basis of two tests and each will count for 15% of the final mark for the course.
+If students do not write the test, for whatever reason, then they will be required to sit for an oral test in lieu thereof, on the understanding that there is a valid LOA for the test date.